 As we all know, Amazon is big, not just big it is huge and has taken on a massive segment of eCommerce worldwide.
 According to Statista, in the US Amazon will dominate and own 50% percent of the entire e-commerce retail market’s gross merchandise volume in 2021.
 Will it continue to grow?
 Who knows but it certainly looks like it.

-In this blog we are not looking to demonise Amazon because of it's size but look at whether or not you can compete with it and the others like Google, Etsy and eBay by building your own website.
-We will start first with the pros and cons of Amazon as we see them and then see what you can do about building your own independant online shop.
+In this blog we are not looking to demonise Amazon because of its size but look at whether or not you can compete with it and the others like Google, Etsy, and eBay by building your own website.
+We will start first with the pros and cons of Amazon as we see them and then see what you can do about building your own independent online shop.

 The Pros and Cons of shopping with Amazon